plum-sorathorn/QR-and-URL-on-Google-Cloud/README.md

-# URL Shortener
+# QR Generator and URL Shortener on Google Cloud

-A simple and responsive URL shortener built with Flask and hosted on Google Cloud Run.
-It allows users to shorten long URLs into short, shareable links, and automatically redirects them to the original destination.
+A lightweight, responsive URL shortening service built with Flask, deployed on Google Cloud Run, and uses Firestore for data storage.
+Converts long URLs both QR codes and short links that automatically redirect to the original destination.

 For now, no domain has been registered for this project so the "short-urls" are not so short due to Google Cloud's default URLs